NetLogo/Palette-Extension/USING.md

 ### Example Models

-There is an example of using the palette primitives in the Code Examples section of the models library:
+There are a few examples of using the palette primitives in the Code Examples section of the models library:

 * Palette Example
+* Color Bubbles
+* Color Painting
+* Color Reveal

 And one Sample Model that uses the extension: